-This procedure applies to all children taught at Stoke Damerel Primary Academy and will be applied fairly, without discrimination, to all pupils.
+This procedure applies to all children taught at Stoke Damerel Primary Academy and will be applied fairly, without discrimination, to all pupils (taking into account individual circumstances).
 The academy applies this procedure to any situation where pupils are within academy grounds, representing the academy (on sporting activities, trips or extracurricular activities) or where they could be seen as representatives of the academy (anywhere where they are wearing the academy's uniform).